Story = Community

 morph declared that the Vancouver Public Library is an institution attempting to transform itself and deepen connections to community.
 The project is an invitation to Vancouverites to come together and think about what change means to themselves, their city, and their region.

 Transformation is central to the stories we love.
 Tales of transformation can be personal, institutional, urban, and global.
 A frog becomes a prince.
 A man turns to stone.
 Land becomes property. morph’s focus on people and places in transition offers tales of Vancouver and British Columbia that encompass metamorphosis, mutation, and growth.

-morph asks visitors in act: write on a postcard a message from the perspective of an exhibition artifact; rename a street that borders the library; express an opinion about the dramatic, ongoing transformation of the library’s neighborhood; turn a piece of paper into an origami frog; read a book about change; and respond to one of twelve calls to action depicted on bookmarks.
+morph asks visitors to act: write on a postcard a message from the perspective of a transformative artifact in the exhibition; rename a street that borders the library block; express an opinion about the dramatic, ongoing transformation of the library’s neighborhood; turn a piece of paper into an origami frog; read a book about change; and respond to one of twelve calls to action depicted on bookmarks.
 The library can quantitatively and qualitatively evaluate participatory contributions and and share them publicly.